vilasinits/vilasinits.github.io/_posts/2023-03-28-z2c-workshop.md

         Time: 16:00hrs-16:45hrs<br>
         Contact Person: <a href="https://www.cosmostat.org/people/fabian-hervas-peters"><strong>Fabian</strong></a>
         <br>
-        In this presentation we will give a brief historical overview of the surveys, where the main characteristics will be discussed for each of them.
+        <p>In this presentation we will give a brief historical overview of the surveys, where the main characteristics will be discussed for each of them.</p>
       </div>
     </li>
   </ol>